Utopiah/aframe-webthings-component/README.md

-Behind repositories.
+Behind repository.
 For the moment see https://github.com/SamsungInternet/webthings-webapp/tree/aframe/master for the latest version.

+Not for used but as a reminder that abstraction toward a standard A-Frame component will be required in the future.

 # A-Frame component to get real world data from Mozilla gateway things